Also known as: diaper dermatitis.

 What is diaper rash?

-Diaper rash is a very common inflammatory skin problem (dermatitis) in infants.
+Diaper rash is a very common inflammatory skin problem.
 It refers to the red and irritated skin on your baby’s bottom beneath the diaper.
 It can range in severity.

 What causes diaper rash?

-Causes include prolonged wetness/stool in the diaper, tight fitting diapers or clothing with chafing and irritation of the skin, new foods, following antibiotic treatment and bacterial or yeast (fungal) infections.
+Causes include prolonged wetness or stool in the diaper, but can also be from tight fitting diapers or clothing that chafes and irritates the skin.
+New foods may also cause diaper rash, as well as following antibiotic treatment and bacterial or yeast/fungal infections.

-Redness, a tender-looking irritated skin in the diaper area (buttocks, thighs and genitals), pain, fussiness and crying when the area is touched.
-It can spread from the diaper area to the stomach and thighs and may, if severe bleed, have blisters, open sores, ooze, itch, and be accompanied by a fever.
+Redness, a tender-looking irritated skin in the diaper area including the buttocks, thighs, and genitals.
+Pain, fussiness, and crying when the area is touched is also symptomatic.
+It can spread from the diaper area to the stomach and thighs, and if severe may bleed, have blisters, open sores, ooze, itch, and be accompanied by a fever.

 What are diaper rash care options?